• Archived Posts

 Read More

-Four Irvine Councilmembers — William Go, Melinda Liu, James Mai, and Kathleen Treseder — voted to break a promise that the City of Irvine made to veterans and their families 11 years ago to build a Veterans Memorial Park & Cemetery on the “ARDA” site at the former El Toro Marine Corps Air Station at the northern edge of the Great Park.
+I wrote an article in May regarding four Irvine City Councilmembers — William Go, James Mai, Melinda Liu, and Kathleen Treseder — who voted to break a promise that the City of Irvine made 11 years ago to veterans and their families to build a Veterans Memorial Park & Cemetery on the former El Toro Marine Corps Air Station at the Great Park.

 Read More